Nastradoomus/deno-dinosaurs/README.md

 - [ ] Alpinejs

-#### For Heroku deploy
+#### ENV for deploy
+- For local set LOCAL=true and DB_LOCAL=true.
+Default MongoDB installation does not require UN or PW for local connections.
+- For remote mongo set DB_LOCAL=false, undefined or remove completely.
-- For non Heroku deployment leave HEROKUAPP_URL as undefined
+- For non Heroku deployment leave HEROKUAPP_URL as undefined.
 - Set Heroku environment variables (env.example).
 - Set Heroku app url.
-- Skip LOCAL or set it to false
+- For Heroku set LOCAL to false or remove it.